-Antifungal drugs are used, and sometimes surgery is needed to remove the fungi.
+Antifungal drugs are used, and sometimes surgery is needed to remove the fungal balls.

 Aspergilli are very common in the environment—indoors and out—and frequently occur in compost heaps, air vents, and airborne dust.
 These fungi are thus unavoidable.

 Usually, aspergillosis is caused by inhaling Aspergillus spores.
 Most people inhale these spores every day without being affected.
-But if the immune system is weak, infection is more likely—because aspergillosis is an opportunistic fungal infection (one that takes advantage of a weakened immune system).
-The immune system may be weakened by disorders that affect the immune system (including some hereditary disorders), by cancer, or by drugs such as corticosteroids (if high doses are taken for a long time), cancer chemotherapy, or drugs used to prevent an organ transplant from being rejected.
+But if the immune system is weak, infection is more likely because aspergillosis is an opportunistic fungal infection Opportunistic fungal infections Fungi are neither plants nor animals.
+They were once thought to be plants but are now classified as their own kingdom.
+Some fungi cause infections in people.
+Because fungal spores are often... read more (one that takes advantage of a weakened immune system).
+The immune system may be weakened by the following:

 Aspergillosis has several forms: